huggingface/blog/text-to-webapp.md

 ## Going further

-The final demo space includes a [more complete example](https://huggingface.co/spaces/jbilcke-hf/webapp-factory-wizardcoder/blob/main/public/index.html) of user interface.
+The final demo Space includes a [more complete example](https://huggingface.co/spaces/jbilcke-hf/webapp-factory-wizardcoder/blob/main/public/index.html) of user interface.

 Here are some ideas to further extend on this concept: